talpor/django-dashing/README.rst

 Then download and install `PhamtonJS <http://phantomjs.org/download.html>`_

 django-dashing uses mocha as testing framework.
-Run the following to run the full test suite.
+Run the following command in the root directory to run the full test suite.

 .. code-block:: text

-    $ npm test
+    $ mocha -t 10000

 Links
 ===============================================